mnap/subspace-guessing-with-hints/README.md

 Since `--distribution random` and `--trials 2000` are used, the code performs `2000` trials.
 In each trial, it places these `10` hints uniformly at random in `C'`, computes the corresponding exponential complexity `E_i` using the entry-level kernel-search-with-hints formula, and then averages the resulting values according to the selected averaging rule.

-With `--averaging harmonic`, the reported value is
+With `--averaging harmonic`, the reported complexity is

 ```text
 E_final = 1 / ((sum_i 1 / E_i) / 2000).
 ```

-This value is computed for every grid point and printed in grouped tables:
+This value is computed for every grid point.
+The tables report `log2(E_final)` and are grouped as follows:
 - `ENTRY | MINRANK`
 - `ENTRY | RSD`
 - `BIT | MINRANK`